rpm-software-management/dnf/doc/conf_ref.rst

 ``sslverify``
     :ref:`boolean <boolean-label>`

     When enabled, remote SSL certificates are verified.
-If the client can not be authenticated connecting fails and the given repo is not used further.
-On False, SSL connections can be used but are not verified.
+If the client can not be authenticated, connecting fails and the repository is not used any further.
+If ``False``, SSL connections can be used, but certificates are not verified.
 Default is ``True``.

 .. _sslclientcert-label: